 The Altar Guild is composed of volunteers that prepare the altar for each service and keep the sacred vessels and liturgical items in good order.
 This behind-the-scenes work is essential in maintaining our sanctuary as a beautiful, prayerful space.
 Duties include: keeping the altar linens, insuring that supplies are kept on hand, preparing the elements of bread and wine for the Eucharist, keeping the candles in good condition, and picking up the altar supplies after the service.
 This work is open to men and women of all ages as well as teens.
-Email here to get in touch with Margaret Baxter for more information or to volunteer.
+Email here to get in touch with Leslie Laskay for information or to volunteer.

 Lay Eucharistic Minister

 Eucharistic Ministers assist the priest at the altar and are also are allowed to lead prayer for the congregation.
 Participants are required to study the theology of the Eucharist, to witness a life of prayer, and have a desire to assist others in spiritual growth.
 Eucharistic Ministers are requested to wear a cassock and surplus, participate in the opening and closing procession, lead the Prayers of the People, and assist the priest with distribution of Holy Communion.
 This ministry is reserved to confirmed Episcopalians and requires the rector to request our bishop for permission.
 Women, Men, and Confirmed Youth are encouraged to discern participating in this liturgical role.
 Contact Fr.
 Jim if interested.

 The ministry of proclaiming the Word of God is a vital role in Sunday Worship.
 It is the lectors responsibility to bring the written word to life in order for the congregation to hear and digest this sacred gift.
 All who wish to commit to this ministry must participate in our provided trainings and be open to growth and development.
 If you would like explore participating in this ministry, email us to be put in contact with coordinator, Martha Flemming.